Will This Be the Day: Background

 "Will This Be the Day" marked the beginning of the band's commercial decline on both the American and Canadian Country Singles Charts.
 It was the band's first single not to make the Top 30 in America and the first in Canada not to reach the Top 40.
 "Will This Be the Day" peaked at No. 37 on the Billboard Hot Country Songs Chart, and No. 44 on the Canadian RPM Country Singles Chart.
 The single failed to generate the same level of radio play that the band's previous singles had seen.
 Speaking to The Journal of Country Music in 1991, Hillman said of the song: "It's not doing as well as any of the other singles."

 Release

-"Will This Be the Day" was released by Curb Records in America and Canada only on 7" vinyl.
-Although the 7" vinyl release had no artwork, it was issued in a standard MCA Records coloured sleeve.
+"Will This Be the Day" was released by Curb Records in America and Canada only on 7-inch vinyl.
+Although the 7-inch vinyl release had no artwork, it was issued in a standard MCA Records coloured sleeve.
 The B-side, "Our Baby's Gone", was taken from the band's album Pages of Life.